BurakAndarman/AssemblyApplications/README.md

 2️⃣ - divisibleTo5

-It finds the numbers that can be divisible by five and saves their squares in data segment which starts at 1200h address (numbers are between zero and a hundred).
+It finds the numbers that can be divisible by five and saves their squares in data segment which starts at 1200h address value (numbers are between zero and a hundred).

 3️⃣ - findPrimeness